 The truth is, there’s something comforting about coming home to be surrounded by loved ones and a big meal.
 “It can be so hard to say no to traditional, secret family recipes that you grew up with.
-The point is not to say NO, but rather “this bite is sufficient”.
-You never want to deny yourself of savory family dishes, but you always want to remember to first and foremost take a moment to enjoy the company of your loved ones you’re dining with,” advises Miller.
+The point is not to say NO, but rather, “This bite is sufficient.”
+You never want to deny yourself of savory family dishes, but you always want to remember to first and foremost take a moment to enjoy the company of your loved ones you’re dining with,” Miller advises.

 Here are few of Miller’s suggestions on how to enjoy your holiday meals without the guilt:

 1. Watch Your Portions: Portion control is key for any meal, but especially during the holidays when piling your plate is common.
 Says Miller, “You want to savor every morsel at your holiday dinner table, however, when you linger around the food you can get caught up with eating way to too much, way too fast.
 It is important to use a smaller plate when you eat and first load up on a plate of veggies before tackling the main course and sides.”